lucascouts/bentoo/README.md

-# Bentoo 'Gentoo GO'
+# Bentoo

-Bentōō is an initiative to distribute an user-friendly version of Gentoo and Funtoo linux Stage4/5 to new users, with more updated packages, focusing on agility, security, privacy and games.
+Bentōō is an initiative to distribute an user-friendly version of Gentoo linux Stage[5] to new users, with more updated packages, focusing on agility, security, privacy and games.

-## with local overlays
+## Overlays

+### local Overlay

 [Local overlays](https://wiki.gentoo.org/wiki/Creating_an_ebuild_repository) should be managed via `/etc/portage/repos.conf/`. create a `/etc/portage/repos.conf/bentoo.conf` file containing precisely: